stivenpena-data/data-analytics-portfolio/sales-analysis/dataset/README.md

 # Dataset

-This project uses the Superstore Sales dataset.
+This project uses the **Superstore Sales dataset**, which contains transactional retail sales data.

+The dataset includes detailed information about orders, customers, products, and financial performance.

+## Key Fields

-The dataset contains transactional retail sales data including:
+The dataset contains the following important variables:

+- Order ID
 - Order Date
 - Ship Date
 - Region
 - Category
 - Sub-Category
 - Product Name
+- Customer Segment
 - Sales
+- Quantity
+- Discount
 - Profit

+## Description

+Each row represents a product purchased within a specific order.

+The dataset allows analysis of:

+- regional sales performance
+- product category performance
+- profitability
-- Quantity
+- customer segments
+- sales trends over time

-The dataset is included in this folder to allow replication of the analysis.
+The dataset is included in this repository to allow replication of the analysis.

-This dataset serves as the foundation for the SQL analysis and Power BI dashboard developed in this project.